apache/nuttx/configs/sama5d4-ek/README.txt

   - VCC_3V3 is also available at Expansion Interface, J19B pins 21 and 22
   - GND is available J19A pin 11, J19B pin 31, and J19C pin 51

-  By default the DBGU/USART3 is used as the NuttX serial console in all configurations (unless otherwise noted).
-USART4, however, is the more convenient USART to use during board bring-up.
+  By default the RS-232 DBGU port on USART3 is used as the NuttX serial console in all configurations (unless otherwise noted).
+USART4, however, is the also available.

 Networking
 ==========